 Patricia Shone

-The powerful landscape around the Isle of Skye has informed her ceramics.
-The surfaces of the land eroded by forces of climate and human intervention are the inspiration for the textures on her forms.
+The powerful landscape around the Isle of Skye has informed Patricia Shone’s ceramics.
+The surfaces of the land, eroded by the forces of climate and human intervention, are the inspiration for the textures on her forms.

-The natural textures of clay are similar to the patterns of erosion and decay in the geology of the land.
+The natural textures of clay are similar to the patterns of erosion and decay found in the geological landscape.
 Patricia aims to achieve a tension between the spontaneous patterns of texture and the formality of a vessel form.
-She creates vessels, boxes, bowls and jars because they represent innately human vessels of containment.
+She creates vessels, boxes, bowls and jars because they represent inherently human vessels of containment.
 There is another tension there too, between the natural and the human.

 Works